-It makes sense to treat depression holistically.
-Since depression is a disorder of the body, mind and spirit, then it most be treated using a body-mind-spirit recovery program.
+It makes sense to look at depression holistically.
+Since depression is a disorder of the body, mind and spirit, then it most be addressed using a body-mind-spirit recovery program.
 As Dr. Andrew Weil states:

 “To optimize the function of the healing system, you must do everything in your power to improve physical health, mental/emotional health, and spiritual health…One must see the whole picture of health, and understand the importance of working on all fronts”

 An example of this integrative approach can be seen in the way we approach heart disease.
 If you went to a cardiologist and wanted to know how to prevent a heart attack (or to recover from one), he or she might prescribe a cholesterol-lowering medication and tell you to eat a low-fat diet, exercise three to four times a week, and cut down on the stress in your life.

 In a similar manner, depression should be approached holistically–i.e., on a variety of levels.
 In working to find ways to achieve my own emotional balance, I identified five levels of self-care –physical self-care, mental/emotional self-care, social support, spiritual connection, and lifestyle habits, as shown by the diagram below.

 Healing from depression can be likened to assembling a jigsaw puzzle.
 For the puzzle (and ourselves) to be whole and complete, all of the pieces must be in their proper place, as shown in the diagram below.